-Americana may be appropriate for an older student who reads well at this level but whose spelling skills are not equivalent.
+Americana may be appropriate for an older student who is a struggling speller but who reads with a degree of proficiency.
 Contact a Placement Specialist to discuss the best fit for your student.

 Seahorses are fish, but they are not like other fish.
 Seahorses swim upright.
 They have a curved neck.
 They do not have scales.
 Their fins are very small, so they swim poorly.
 A seahorse uses its tail to hold onto sea grasses.
 A group of seahorses is called a herd-just like a herd of horses!